dentarg/auth0-blog/_posts/2017-03-02-docker-dashboard-with-react-typescript-socketio.markdown

 Here we simply throw an alert if Docker encounters an error running the image.
 Armed with your new-found React knowledge, I'm sure you can now come up with some fancy UI to make this a lot prettier!

+## Aside: Securing React Applications with Auth0

+Are you building a product with React?
+We at Auth0, can help you focus on what matters the most to you, the special features of your product.
+[Auth0](https://auth0.com/) can help you make your product secure with state-of-the-art features like [passwordless](https://auth0.com/passwordless), [breached password surveillance](https://auth0.com/breached-passwords), and [multifactor authentication](https://auth0.com/multifactor-authentication).

+[We offer a generous **free tier**](https://auth0.com/pricing) and the simplest and easiest to use [user interface tools to help administrators manage user identities](https://auth0.com/user-management) so you can get started with modern authentication in no time.

 ## Wrapping up

 By now you should have a useful but somewhat basic Docker dashboard, and hopefully the journey has been worth it!
 With all the socket.io goodness, be sure to play around with loading your app from multiple sources, like your desktop browser and mobile phone, and watch them all keep in sync!